pietervdvn/MapComplete/Docs/CalculatedTags.md

 ### overlapWith

  Gives a list of features from the specified layer which this feature (partly) overlaps with.
 If the current feature is a point, all features that embed the point are given.
 The returned value is `{ feat: GeoJSONFeature, overlap: number}[]` where `overlap` is the overlapping surface are (in m²) for areas, the overlapping length (in meter) if the current feature is a line or `undefined` if the current feature is a point.
+The resulting list is sorted in descending order by overlap.
+The feature with the most overlap will thus be the first in the list
 For example to get all objects which overlap or embed from a layer, use `_contained_climbing_routes_properties=feat.overlapWith('climbing_route')`

   0. ...layerIds - one or more layer ids  of the layer from which every feature is checked for overlap)